apache/incubator-kie-kogito-examples/process-decisions-rest-quarkus/README.md

 ![Traffic Violation Service Data](docs/images/traffic-violation-drl-service-task-data.png)

-**Rest Work Item**
+**REST Work Item**

 <img src="docs/images/traffic-violation-drl-wih.png" width=150/>

 The input for this task is the `Driver` and `Violation` variables, and the output is the `Suspended` and `Fine` that are wrapped into the [TrafficViolationResponse](src/main/java/org/kie/kogito/traffic/TrafficViolationResponse.java).
-For Rest Work Item the URL and HTTP Method are set as input parameters in the process itselt, that is different from the Service Task approaach.
+For REST Work Item the URL and HTTP Method are set as input parameters in the process itselt, that is different from the Service Task approaach.

 ![Traffic Violation WIH Data](docs/images/traffic-violation-drl-wih-data.png)